 - Best for: shopping

 Although Gran Canaria is the 3rd largest Canary Island, it is the second most populous.
 From dramatic mountains to golden dunes and lush forests to seaside towns, Gran Canaria’s diverse landscapes have earned it the nickname of ‘a continent in miniature’.
 Its exciting towns are home to a plethora of restaurants, chic bars and vibrant streets making it superb for nightlife seekers and its large beaches and luxurious resorts attract families and beach lovers alike.
+For more information read our blog on the best beaches in Gran Canaria.

 Excellent for shopping and exploring the beautiful marina Las Palmas is the islands capital city which also features a beautiful sandy beach.
 Find sophisticated restaurants and beautiful hotels in the resort of Maspalomas or its stylish next door neighbour Costa Meloneras.
 The picturesque resort of Puerto De Mogan offers a prettier and more charming side, perfect for a more romantic retreat.